javadianf/Patch_classification_ViT/README.md

 | Original dataset | 66.3% | 23.0% | 10.7% |
 | Training set after augmentation | 35.7% | 35.1% | 29.2% |

-Data are split 70 / 10 / 20 into train, validation and test with stratified
+Data are split 70 / 10 / 20 into train, validation and test.
+Augmentation is
-sampling.
-Augmentation is horizontal and vertical flips applied to minority classes in the training set only.
-Validation and test keep the original imbalance, so balanced accuracy measured on them still reflects real class prevalence.
+horizontal and vertical flips applied to minority classes in the training set only.
+The test set comprises 202 patches (114 grade 1, 55 grade 2, 33 grade 3) and is not augmented.
+Balanced accuracy is used throughout so that each grade contributes equally regardless of its frequency.

 Single-pathologist annotation means inter-observer variability is not captured.
 The claim being tested is the methodological advantage of semantic-guided